carp-lang/Carp/README.md

 }
 ```

 The most important thing in Carp is to work with arrays of data.
-Here's how that looks:
+Here's an example of how that looks:

 ```clojure
 (defn weird-sum (nums)